 NOTE: It is not possible to define an array type with a variable amount of elements.
 Neither is it possible to define an unlimited array with a lower bound on the array index.

 The values of array elements shall be compatible with the corresponding variable or type declaration.
 Values may be assigned individually by a value list notation or index notation or more than one or all at once by a value list notation or index assignment notation.
-When the value list notation is used, the first value of the list is assigned to the first element of the array (the element with index 0 or the lower bound if an index range has been given), the second value to the next element, etc. Elements to be left out from the assignment shall be explicitly skipped in the list by using dash.
-For using the assignment notation for arrays, the rules described in clause 6.2.3 are valid for arrays as well.
+For using the valu list or assignment notation for arrays, the rules described in clause 6.2.3 are valid for arrays as well.

 Index notation can be used on both the right-hand side and left-hand side of assignments.
 The index of the first element shall be zero or the lower bound if an index range has been given.
 The index shall not exceed the limitations given by either the length or the upper bound of the index.
 If the value of the element indicated by the index at the right-hand of an assignment is undefined or if the index notation is applied to an uninitialized or omitted array value on the right hand side of an assignment, error shall be caused.
 Sending an array value with undefined elements shall cause an error.
 All elements in an array value that are not set explicitly are undefined.
 When referencing an element of an uninitialized array value or field or omitted field on the left hand side of an assignment, the rules for record of values specified in clause 6.2.3 apply.